-Have each group present their Archery Scientist findings and recommendations for discovering more about archery, including first-hand experiences.
+Have each group present their Archery Competitor group findings and recommendations for discovering more about archery competition, including realistic pathways to participating.
 Limit each group to five (5) minutes presentation time followed by two (2) minutes of questions or input by the other groups.

-After the groups present their findings, lead a group discussion on key aspects of archery that are common in the presentations of all the groups.
-The teacher may assist in leading the discussion while listing the common aspects of archery or pathways to trying archery.
+After the groups present their findings, lead a group discussion on key aspects of archery competition that are common in the presentations of all the groups.
+The teacher may assist in leading the discussion while listing the common aspects of archery competition or pathways to actually participating.

-Conclude the discussion by challenging students to come up with realistic steps to learning more about the various types of archery and trying it first-hand.
+Conclude the discussion by challenging students to come up with realistic steps to actually participating in some type of archery competition.